Richard Müller (socialist): Historian

 After he was forced out of the communist movement, Müller wrote an extensive history of the German Revolution.
 The first volume "Vom Kaiserreich zur Republik" (From Empire to republic) was published in 1924.
 A year later two other volumes followed: "Die Novemberrevolution" (The November-Revolution) and "Bürgerkrieg in Deutschland" (Civil War in Germany).

 Müller's writings were the only contemporary Marxist history of the German Revolution.
 In addition, they presented a unique collection of sources that Müller had collected during his political career.
-But in the academia, Müller's conclusions were mostly ignored because of his Marxist point of view.
-This is a paradox because Müller's works were widely used as a source in almost every standard account of the historical events, since Müller gave the most detailed inside-view on the revolutionary movement.
+But in academia, Müller's conclusions were mostly ignored because of his Marxist point of view.
+Paradoxically, Müller's works were widely used as a source in almost every standard account of the historical events, since Müller gave the most detailed inside-view on the revolutionary movement.
 Prominent examples are the works of Arthur Rosenberg and Sebastian Haffner, two German historians who not only used Müller as a source but also discussed his conclusions.
 Müller's writings were re-discovered in the 1960s by the German student movement and had a strong influence on its view on the German Revolution.